-When the Secretary of State for the Coalition Government announced, in 2010, the creation of Free Schools and subsequently invited proposals from groups with innovative and creative ideas, the seeds were sown for a new provision among some of the co-operators with a history of working within the Marches Consortium and the subsequent co-operatives.
-The stalemate that had followed the end of both the national TVEI Pilot and Extension Projects, together with the drying up of more local and regional funding for projects such as Alternative Learning Pathways to Success (ALPS), linked to a clear change in local authority culture, worried many educational professionals.
+regional funding for projects such as Alternative Learning Pathways to Success (ALPS), linked to a clear change in local authority culture, worried many educational professionals.
 There had developed an inward-looking attitude, one favouring retrenchment and survival set in a context of a central government push to elitist academic success provision.
-This had led directly to a deep sense of community frustration that many groups of 14-19-year-old students were now receiving a bad deal and, in so doing, were accumulating problems for society into the future.
+This had led directly to a deep sense of community frustration that many groups of 14-19-year-old students were now receiving a bad deal, which would result in the accumulation of problems for society into the future.
 Their choices had become more restricted, their disaffection with the academic system had become heightened and levels of achievement were falling.